Prevention of Child Exploitation

 "These physical, psychological and social consequences not only affect girls and boys, but also their families and communities"

-The arrival of digital technology, with Viet Nam among countries with the highest number of internet users in Asia, is linked to an escalation in child trafficking and commercial sexual exploitation.
+The arrival of digital technology, with Viet Nam among the countries with the highest number of internet users in Asia, is linked to an escalation in child trafficking and commercial sexual exploitation.
 Offenders use the internet and mobile phones to groom, lure, harass and blackmail children into exploitative situations.
 Only a small proportion of such exploitation and abuse is reported and investigated, with few perpetrators held accountable.